Banner image: Sculpture "Within Without" by James Turrell (2010) / ANU

 Specialisations

-Students may choose to complete one or more of the specialisations listed below as part of their Law degree by completing four courses listed on our website.
+Students may complete one or more of the specialisations listed below as part of their Law degree by undertaking four courses from the published list.
 Please note that specialisations are optional and not required for graduation.

 - Corporate and Commercial Law